niklata/ndhc/README.md

 necessary.

-*Flexible*.  ndhc can request particular IPs, send user-specified client IDs, write a file that contains the current lease IP, write PID files, etc.
+*Flexible*.  ndhc can request particular IPs, send user-specified client IDs, write a file that contains the current lease IP, etc.

 *Self-contained*.  ndhc does not exec other processes, or rely on the shell.
 Further, ndhc relies on no external libraries aside from the system libc.